Reports

 Lake City Presbyterian Church Administrative Commission.
 The AC appointed by the Presbytery Moderator on July 6, 2023, is continuing its work wrapping up the corporate entity.
 The AC is composed of: Dustin Wilsor (RE Woodland Park), Leslie Ferrell (RE Mercer Island), and Aaron Willett (TE Southminster).

 University Presbyterian Church Administrative Commission.
-At the request of the Commission on Ministry and University Presbyterian Church, on November 18, 2024, the Presbytery Moderator appointed a Property Redevelopment administrative Commission, to work with University Presbyterian Church on property redevelopment matters.
-The AC is composed of: Bob Wallace (RE); Bill Longbrake (RE); and Leslie Ferrell (RE).
+At the request of the Commission on Ministry and University Presbyterian Church, on November 18, 2024, the Presbytery Moderator appointed a Property Redevelopment Administrative Commission to work with University Presbyterian Church on property redevelopment matters.
+The Commission’s assigned work having been completed, it is now discharged from its duties with gratitude for the work of Commissioners: Bob Wallace (RE); Bill Longbrake (RE); and Leslie Ferrell (RE).

-Disciplinary/Remedial Matters: There are presently no disciplinary or remedial matters pending.
+Disciplinary/Remedial Matters: There are no disciplinary or remedial matters currently pending.